khubyar/sample-sns-sqs-multi-region/README.md

     export SECONDARY_REGION=us-west-2
     ```

-1. From the command line, use shell script to deploy the AWS resources for the stack as specified in the template.yml file on the primary Region:
+1. From the command line, use shell script to deploy the AWS resources to the primary and secondaty regions:
     ```
     ./bin/deploy-stacks.sh
     ```